Securiti announces a $75M Series C Funding Round

 Even though the PIPA does not require organizations to maintain a record of processing activities, it does require personal information controllers to manage and sustain log-in records that document access given by personal information controllers to a data processing system.

-The access could be given to officers, employees, workers, or anyone else who processed personal data under the direction and supervision of the personal information controller for at least one year.
+The access could be given to officers, employees, workers, or anyone else who processed personal information under the direction and supervision of the personal information controller for at least one year.
 In addition, PIPA demands that the log-in records contain the reason of access, an ID number, date and time of entry, information to identify the person of access, and the number or types of tasks performed by the personal information controller while on the processing system.

 The following situations are exceptions to the general rule:

-• Whenever any Act contains special provisions or it is required to comply with an obligation imposed by or under any Act or subordinate act,
+• Whenever any Act contains special provisions, or it is required to comply with an obligation imposed by or under any Act or subordinate Act,

 • When it is necessary for a public institution to carry out its responsibilities as set out in any Act or subordinate statute, and